 - Electricity only (base-load generation)

-- Electricity & heat (cogeneration / combined heat & power - CHP)
+- Electricity and heat (cogeneration / combined heat and power – CHP)

-- Electricity, heat and cooling water (trigeneration / combined heat, power & cooling - CCHP)
+- Electricity, heat and cooling water (trigeneration / combined heat, power and cooling – CCHP)

 - Electricity, heat, cooling and high-grade carbon dioxide (quadgeneration)

-Gas engines are typically applied as stationary continuous generation units but can also operate as peaking plants & in greenhouses to meet fluctuations in local electricity demand.
+Gas engines are typically applied as stationary continuous generation units but can also operate as peaking plants and in greenhouses to meet fluctuations in local electricity demand or supply.
 They can produce electricity in parallel with the local electricity grid, in island mode operation, or for power generation in remote areas.

 Gas Engine Energy Balance